antvis/G2/site/docs/manual/core/coordinate/parallel.en.md

 ## Overview

-The Parallel coordinate system is a coordinate system used for visualizing multi-dimensional data.
+Parallel coordinate system (Parallel) is a coordinate system used for visualizing multi-dimensional data.
 It maps multiple variables to parallel coordinate axes, with each data record represented as a polyline connecting corresponding values on each coordinate axis.
 Parallel coordinate systems are particularly suitable for analyzing relationships and patterns among multiple variables, as well as identifying outliers and clusters in datasets.

-In G2, the parallel coordinate system is implemented by transforming Cartesian rectangular coordinate systems into parallel coordinate systems, with each data dimension corresponding to a vertical coordinate axis.
+In G2, the parallel coordinate system is implemented by transforming the Cartesian coordinate system into a parallel coordinate system, where each data dimension corresponds to a vertical coordinate axis.

 ### Coordinate System Principles